I fell behind on the mortgage and the bank is foreclosing on my house. How long do I have before I have to get out?

 There are errors on my credit report.
 How do I get them off?

-You need to dispute the entries you don’t recognize with the three major credit bureaus (as well as whichever company is reporting the erroneous information).
-Be sure to dispute the errors in writing, NOT online.
-To do so, write the credit bureaus at the following addresses, and make a copy of your dispute letter to keep:
+The first thing you need to do is dispute the entries you don’t recognize with the three major credit bureaus.
+This needs to be done in writing, NOT online.
+You will also need to dispute (also in writing) the entries with whichever company is reporting the erroneous information.
+In order to do this, you will need to write the credit bureaus at the following addresses.
+Do not forget to make a copy of your dispute letter to keep for your records.

 P.O.
 Box 740256

 Atlanta, GA 30374

 It may be the case that the credit bureaus investigate and still don’t remove the incorrect information.
 Then you may need to take some additional steps that require an attorney’s help.
 To learn more, call our office at (412) 378-5854.